There are 9 key lessons on worship I think every young worship leader needs to learn.

 God is too glorious and there’s too much to be done for us to waste time on our egos.
 Let’s love and lead with all our hearts.

 How about you?
-How are you training your young worship leaders?
+What lessons on worship do you provide to your young worship leaders?